NYU-DataServices/lc-webscraping/_episodes/04-scrapy.md

 ~~~
 {: .source}

-Note that here some comments have been added for extra clarity, they will not be there upon
-first creating a spider.

 > ## Don't include `http://` when running `scrapy genspider`
 >
-> The current version of Scrapy (1.3.2 - February 2017) apparently only expects URLs without
+> The current version of Scrapy apparently only expects URLs without
 > `http://` when running `scrapy genspider`.
 If you do include the `http` prefix, you might
 > see that the value in `start_url` in the generated spider will have that prefix twice, because
 > Scrapy appends it by default.
 This will cause your spider to fail.
 Either run `scrapy genspider`
-> without `http://` or check the resulting spider so that it looks like the code above.
+> without `http://` or amend the resulting spider so that it looks like the code above.
 >
 {: .callout}

 > ## Object-oriented programming and Python classes
 >
-> You might be unfamiliar with the `class MppaddressesSpider(scrapy.Spider)` syntax used above.
+> You might be unfamiliar with the `class IfabiosSpider(scrapy.Spider)` syntax used above.
 > This is an example of [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
 >
 > All elements of a piece of Python code are __objects__: functions, variables, strings, integers, etc.